730photo/NBA-Jeopardy/README.md

 <h3>For project #1, I created a simple game of Jeopardy.

---Once players come to the site the game is already loaded and they can start playing immediately.
+-Once players come to the site the game is already loaded and they can start playing immediately.

 -The game starts when the user clicks on a rectangle and a question pops up.
 If the user puts in the right answer they gain points, if they put in the wrong answer, they lose points.